 Adam Levine addresses allegations he cheated on his wife Behati Prinsloo

-The singer says: “I crossed the line during a regrettable period in my life”
+Singer says: ‘I crossed the line during a regrettable period in my life’

 Adam Levine has addressed the recent allegations that he cheated on his wife Behati Prinsloo, claiming that he “did not have an affair” but “crossed the line”.

-The Maroon 5 frontman, 43, who is currently expecting his third child with his wife of eight years, responded to the allegations with an Instagram post on Tuesday.
+The Maroon 5 frontman, 43, who is currently expecting his third child with his wife of eight years, responded to the allegations, which were shared on TikTok on Monday by model Sumner Stroh, in an Instagram post on Tuesday.

 “A lot is being said about me right now and I want to clear the air.
 I used poor judgement in speaking with anyone other than my wife in ANY kind of flirtatious manner,” Levine wrote in a post shared to his Stories.
 “I did not have an affair, nevertheless, I crossed the line during a regrettable period in my life.”